bhaxkar0/aws-high-scalability-infrastructure/README.md

     - Copy and paste each command from the `setup_apache.sh` script into the terminal and execute them one by one

 2. **Create an image form ubuntu server**:

+    Creating an image from an Ubuntu server allows you to save the current state of your server, including its configuration, installed software, and data.
+This image can then be used to launch new instances with the same setup.

     - In the EC2 Dashboard, click on Instances in the left-hand menu.
     - Locate the Ubuntu server instance you want to create an image from and select it by clicking the checkbox next to it.
     - With the instance selected, click on the Actions button at the top of the page.